oscaribv/oscaribv.github.io-src/content/pages/home.md

 Modified: 2017-12-02
 Lang: en
 Authors: Oscar Barragan
+save_as: index.html
+url: index.html

-# Hola, I am Oscar Barragán.
+# Hola, my name is **Oscar Barragán**.

+I am mexican astrophysics who search for faraway worlds, also called exoplanets.
+I currently work as a post-doc at the Department of Physics of the [University of Oxford](https://www2.physics.ox.ac.uk/contacts/people/barragan).

 * If you want to know more about me click [here](pages/about)